zakazai/seldon-core/executor/README.md

 ## Functionality

-The focus is to provide a smaller more efficient graph orchestror.
+The focus is to provide a smaller more efficient graph orchestrator.

  * REST and gRPC for Seldon and Tensorflow protocols.
 Easily extendable to other protocols.
  * Logging of request and or response payloads to arbitrary URLs with CloudEvents